Parallels Provider

 workRoot: /work/crabbox

-When parallels.host is set, Crabbox runs prlctl over SSH on that Mac and uses SSH ProxyCommand through the host to reach the guest IP.
-Normal SSH commands, desktop input helpers, screenshots, and VNC tunnels all use that same proxy path.
+When parallels.host is set, Crabbox runs prlctl over SSH on that Mac and reaches the guest IP through an SSH ProxyCommand via the host.
+Normal SSH commands, desktop input helpers, screenshots, and VNC tunnels all use the same proxy path.

 provider: parallels